 Of course, it is likely that the other contingency not excited about hydrocodone combination products becoming a CII is the dozens of generic companies that manufacture the drug.
 By placing this drug in CII, it will likely result in a reduction in the prescribing of hydrocodone combination pharmaceuticals.
 It can definitely be argued that making this drug a CII seriously impacts the prescriber’s ability to have an optional pain reliever for patients when the prescriber feels that a CII drug is not necessary or appropriate.

 Years ago, the state of Florida made hydrocodone combination pharmaceuticals a CII, but that ended up being rescinded almost immediately after incredible pressure.
 In this case, once it is placed into this elite category of abuse and addiction, it will almost surely never return to the CIII status it enjoys today.

 I am very interested to know how our nation’s pharmacists view this potential change.
 Is it a good idea that is a long time in coming, or do you think it negatively impacts patients?
 Drop me an e-mail at firstname.lastname@example.org or burke@ naddi.org and let me know how you feel.

 Cmdr Burke is a 40-year veteran of law enforcement and the current president of the National Association of Drug Diversion Investigators.
-He can be reached by e-mail at email@example.com or firstname.lastname@example.org, via the website www.rxdiversion.com, or by telephone at 513-336-0070.
+He can be reached by e-mail at email@example.com or firstname.lastname@example.org or via the website www.rxdiversion.com.